expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

     Permissions.CONTACTS
   );
   if (status !== 'granted') {
     alert('Hey!
-You heve not enabled selected permissions');
+You have not enabled selected permissions');
   }
 }
 ```